radhasgrl/first_git_repo/README.md

 # first_git_repo
 This is my first ever repository.
-I recently came to know about github and I added this.
+I simply just push what I practice as i love to commit on github.